 Never operate any pumping system with a blocked suction and discharge.
 Operation, even for a brief period under these conditions, can cause confined pumped fluid to overheat, which results in a violent explosion.
 You must take all necessary measures to avoid this condition.
+If pump becomes plugged shut down and unplug prior to restarting pump.

-- Avoid excessive vibration levels.
+- The pump and system must be free of foreign objects.
+If pump becomes plugged, shut down and unplug prior to restarting pump. - Avoid excessive vibration levels.
 Excessive vibration levels can damage the bearings, stuffing box or seal chamber, and the mechanical seal, which can result in decreased performance. - Avoid increased radial load.
 Failure to do so can cause stress on the shaft and bearings. - Avoid heat build-up.
-Failure to do so can cause rotating parts to score or seize. - Avoid cavitation.
+Failure to do so can cause rotating parts to score or seize. - · Avoid cavitation.
 Failure to do so can cause damage to the internal surfaces of the pump.